finn-chipp/Arrow2-text-editor/README.md

 1) Extract "arrow2-text-editor-main" to Downloads
 2) Open the terminal
 3) Type: cd ~/Downloads/Arrow2-text-editor-main/stuff && chmod +x Install_Arrow2 && ./Install_Arrow2
+4) Before running it for the first time, run it from the terminal by typing: arrow2
+5) After it has finished building itself, you can run the program normally by one of the two usage methods listed below.

 Usage methods (either can be used):